sammarks/cloudformation-webm-mp4/README.md

 and convert them to MP4 videos with the same H264 video codec.
 It sends a notification through SNS to keep track of progress and completion.

-This package utilizes [serverlesspub's ffmpeg-aws-lambda-layer package](https://github.com/serverlesspub/ffmpeg-aws-lambda-layer) for easily packaging ffmpeg with the Lambda function.

 ## Get Started

 It's simple!
 Click this fancy button: